-Upon receipt of a written complaint, a campus police Student Life Referral form and/or a campus Housing Incident Report form, the Office of Student Conduct and Judicial Affairs will immediately initiate some combination of the following:
+Upon receipt of a written complaint, a campus police Student Life Referral form and/or a campus Housing Incident Report form, the Office of the Vice President for Student Services/Dean of Students will immediately initiate some combination of the following:

-- Investigate the complaint, and if the circumstances surrounding the complaint indicate that a violation of the Student Code of Conduct may have occurred, disciplinary charges may be issued.
+- 1. Investigate the complaint, and if the circumstances surrounding the complaint indicate that a violation of the Student Code of Conduct may have occurred, disciplinary charges may be issued.
 If the preliminary investigation reveals no violation of the Student Code of Conduct, dismiss the complaint as unfounded. - 2.
-Send or cause to be sent to the student's address of record a written notice directing the student to appear before the Office of Student Conduct and Judicial Affairs at a specified time after the receipt of the notice for a procedural interview.
-Copies of the following documents will be made available to the student/respondent at the time of the procedural interview: a copy of the Student Code of Conduct and a copy of the referral notice. - 3.
-Determine if the complaint can be disposed of administratively without a hearing by mutual consent of the parties involved on a basis acceptable to the Office of Student Conduct and Judicial Affairs.
-Such disposition shall be confirmed in writing and signed by the parties.
+Send or cause to be sent to the student's address of record a written notice directing the student/respondent to appear before the Office of the Vice President for Student Services/Dean of Students at a specified time after the receipt of the notice for a procedural interview.
+Copies of the following documents will be made available to the student/respondent at the time of the procedural interview: a copy of the Student Code of Conduct; a copy of the referral notice, incident report and/or complaint filed against the student/respondent. - 3.
+Determine if the complaint can be disposed of administratively without a hearing by mutual consent of the parties involved on a basis acceptable to the Office of the Vice President for Student Services/Dean of Students.
+Such disposition shall be confirmed in writing and

+- signed by the parties.
 The disposition shall be final and there shall be no subsequent proceedings.
-If a student/respondent admits to violating the Student Code of Conduct, but sanctions are not agreed to, subsequent process, including a hearing if necessary, shall be limited to determining the appropriate sanction(s).

-4. If the complaint is not disposed of administratively as described above, the student/respondent will be advised that he/she must confirm in writing within 48 hours of the procedural interview whether he/she desires to proceed with a Administrative Conference with the Judicial Affairs administrator OR a Judicial Committee Conference before the Judicial Disciplinary Committee.
-A student/respondent's failure to provide written confirmation within the specified time will be considered a waiver of the student/respondent's right to proceed with a Hearing before the Judicial Disciplinary Committee.
+If a student/respondent admits to violating the Student Code of Conduct, but sanctions are not agreed to, subsequent process, including a hearing if necessary, shall be limited to determining the appropriate sanction(s). - 4.
+If the complaint is not disposed of administratively as described above, the student/respondent will be advised that he/she must confirm in writing within 48 hours of the procedural interview whether he/she desires to proceed with a Disciplinary Conference (Conference) with the Director of Judicial Affairs and Assistant Vice President for Student Services ("Director/Assistant VP) or a hearing (Hearing) before the Student-Faculty-Staff Disciplinary Committee.
+A student/respondent's failure to provide written confirmation within the specified time will be considered a waiver of the student/respondent's right to proceed with a Hearing before the Student-Faculty-Staff Disciplinary Committee.
 A "Disciplinary Conference" will be scheduled.